delamorinierejh/wdi-project-4-frontend/README.md

 ![alt text](http://imgur.com/HjuMTDk.png "Profile Page") The site was built using a PostgreSQL database on a Ruby on the Rails Backend, with Angular on the Frontend and Bootstrap for CSS.
 The site is fully mobile responsive.
 I used the Whenever Gem to schedule regular checks of the database and update the statuses of the auctions on a minute by minute basis.
 I also integrated the JustGiving API to provide rich data on charities and make the UX for setting up a lot far more seamless.
 This was my first project using Rails, having stuck to the MEAN stack in previous projects.
 Using this new framework was a hugely enjoyable and educational process.
 Though I still do like the MEAN stack a lot, having got a decent understanding of associations, the speed  and legibility of Rails means I’ll definitely be looking to use it in future projects.

+###Selected features of the site
+#####Creating auctions:
+Any user can post a lot, with details reuqired including an image, description and a reserve.
+The user also can search for the name of their preferred charity in the relevant input - this does an AJAX request to the Just Giving API, returning the top 5 matches for the serach terms.
+Once the user has chosen their charity from this list, the JustGiving Data is stored in an object as a prpoerty of the auction.

+#####Bidding:
+Bid can be placed as long as the following criteria are met:

+1. The bid is higher than the current highest bid or the reserve
+2. The bidder does not already have the highest bid
+3. The bidder is not the owner of the auction
+4. The auction is still live

+#####Profile
+The profile page is a central hub from which the user can have an iverview of thier activity on the site:

+1. Auctions they have posted (green if the auction is live, red otherwise),
+2. Live auctions that they are involved in (green if they have the highest bid, red otherwise)
+3. Expired auctions which they have won

 ###To view the app

 ![alt text](http://imgur.com/TsVy2lZ.png "Auction Page")